We are now piloting a battery rebate scheme to help identify demand and battery usage in Victoria.

 Victorian households are eligible to receive a battery rebate under the Program if the property:

-- owners have a combined household taxable income of less than $180,000 per annum (based on any of last two years’ Australian Tax Office Notice of Assessment)
+- owner-occupiers have a combined household taxable income of less than $180,000 per annum (based on any of last two years’ Australian Tax Office Notice of Assessment)

 - is an existing property, valued at under $3 million;